dockstore/dockstore-documentation/docs/advanced-topics/wes/cli-wes-tutorial.rst

 allowing quick and easy launches of Dockstore workflows.
 Furthermore, since the Dockstore CLI supports local workflow launches, it's easy to develop a workflow locally and then, once you've ironed out all the bugs, send that workflow to your WES server of choice for remote execution.

-and once you're ready to launch the workflow on a WES server, the command can be as simple as:
+Once you're ready to launch workflows on a WES server, the command can be as simple as:

    .. code:: bash